pretix/pretix-quickpay/README.rst

 This is a plugin for `pretix`_.

-This plugin allows you to use Unzer as a payment provider
+This allows you to to process payments through Unzer as a payment provider.
+The payment provider makes various payment methods available for your customers, such as payment via credit card and many more.

 Development setup
 -----------------